Masantol: Demographics

 In the 2020 census, the population of Masantol, Pampanga, was 57,990 people, with a density of sigfig 57,990/48.25.

 Religion

-The majority of the population are members of the Catholic church and each village or barangay has its own fiesta.
-The main Roman Catholic parish church of the town is the San Miguel Parish Church in Barangay San Nicolas, established in the late 20th century.
+The majority of the population are members of the Roman Catholic Church where each village or barangay has its own fiesta.
+The main Roman Catholic parish church of the town is the San Miguel Parish Church in Barangay San Nicolas which was established in the late 20th century.
+80% of the population identified with the Roman Catholic Church and it is followed by the Iglesia Ni Cristo, Islam, and other beliefs.